zxdy/cals/README.md

 1. To use this tool, your table's first column must defined as  timeuuid
 2. The csv file should have a header
 3. The schema and control file's formats are very important,you need create them exactly the same as the sample's.
+4. the timestamp's format is default to "yyyy-MM-dd". i will enhance it to support more format

 #How TO Use